EmbySupport/Emby.Docs/Cinema-Intros.md

 * Audio Profile
 * Tags

-Here are some examples:
+Here are some examples: (extension doesn't matter)

 * A movie has h264 video, intro file is named "h264.mp4"
 * A movie has ac3 audio, intro file is named "ac3.mkv"
+* A movie has eac3 audio, intro file is named eac3.mp4
 * A movie has DTS-HD MA audio profile, intro file is named "dts-hd ma.avi"
 * You've added a tag to a movie called "waffle", intro file is named "waffle.mpg".

+> [!TIP]
-**Tip**: To review the media information for one of your videos, visit the detail screen in the web app.
+> The file name (before extension) should be the same name as the codec shown when looking at a video for either audio codec or video codec.
+To review the media information for one of your videos, visit the detail screen in the web app.

 Simply create a folder containing the videos, and enter the path in the codec intro field:

 ![](images/server/cinemamode5.png)

+> [!Important]
-**Important**: Make sure to run a library scan after adding new intro files.
+> Make sure to run a library scan after adding new intro files.

+> [!TIP]
+> With the use of Custom Intro directories you can make use of Tags for each movie/episode such as "HomeMovies".
+These tags can be added using the MetaData Manager.
+Make sure that Intros added to the custom directories above have proper tags in the files before adding them to Emby.
+You can use Windows or other tag editor to assist with this.
+This allows Emby to display your custom Intro for any movie tagged with the same name.

 ## Parental Control